A Eulogy for my Grandfather

 Fiercely independent and unrepentant in his desire to live each day fully, he was not impressed by her suggestion that he cut down to two.

-He learned how to play bridge at 85, not only learned but learned, remembered, and kicked some serious bridge ass.
+He learned how to play bridge at 85, not only learned but learned, remembered, and excelled.

 “I’m going to visit the old people,” he’d tell my mum with a characteristic chortle.